July 31 2019 – Talya Cayce

 • Rinse thoroughly with warm water.

-• Follow with a quick all-over caress using your favorite body oil, while your skin is still damp.
+• Follow with a quick all-over caress using your favourite body oil, while your skin is still damp.
 And then pat dry with a towel.
 This way, the body oil gets distributed evenly and penetrates the skin faster.

 • Choose vegan, organic coffee scrubs for best results.
 None of the nasties on your skin!